hernancerm/zsh-trampoline/README.md

 #### Second step: Bind the widget on `ctrl+j`

-To make `ctrl+j` do what it's supposed to, you need to call **one** of the functions below in your `~/.zshrc`, depending on the criteria indicated:
+To make `ctrl+j` do what it's supposed to, you need to call **one** of the functions below in your file `~/.zshrc`, depending on the criteria indicated:

 1. `zt_zvm_setup_widget_jump_to_file`: When you are using the amazing plugin [zsh-vi-mode](https://github.com/jeffreytse/zsh-vi-mode).
 Do the call inside the